bode-fun/awesome-laravel/README.md

 [Get to parent 🧛](#packages)

-- [alpinejs](https://alpinejs.dev/) - Reactive library for progressive enhancement in HTML
+- [alpinejs](https://alpinejs.dev/) - Reactive library for progressive enhancement in HTML.
+LiveWire integrates perfectly with it

 ## Applications